What's it about?

 Who's behind it?

-The European Day of Languages was declared by the Council of Europe, which represents 800 million Europeans from 47 countries.
+The European Day of Languages was established by the European Commission and Council of Europe, which represents 800 million Europeans from 47 countries.
 Many language and cultural institutes, associations, universities and, in particular, schools take part.
 Held for the first time in 2001 — European Year of Languages — the Day of Languages has been celebrated every year since then.